echen/nvd3/ghpages/examples.markdown

 <div class="alert alert-info">
-For the most up to date list of examples, please clone the [github repository](https://github.com/novus/nvd3) and look at the examples there.
+For the most up to date list of examples, please clone the
+<a href="https://github.com/novus/nvd3">Github Repository</a>, and look at the examples there.
 </div>

 <ul class="thumbnails">